Mature Masculine

 • Decisiveness: Choosing thoughtfully, then committing with purpose

-Ask: Are you deciding because you’ve considered enough, or fleeing not knowing?
-Pausing to check your reasons makes all the difference.
+Ask: Are we deciding because we've considered enough, or fleeing uncertainty?
 The right pause brings power.

 Stubbornness vs. Commitment

-Ask: Would new evidence change your mind, or is being right central to your identity?
-The difference matters.
+Ask: Would new evidence change our mind, or is being right central to our identity?

 Deferral vs. Collaboration

-• Collaboration: Getting perspectives, then choosing, owning the result
+• Collaboration: Getting perspectives, then choosing and owning the result

-Ask: Are you learning to decide, or stalling to avoid the act of deciding?
+Ask: Are we learning to decide, or stalling to avoid deciding?

 What True Decisiveness Feels Like